NachtsternBuild/fastboot-assistant/Anwendung/Windows/preflash/README.md

-# Teil der Anwendung
+# Part of the application
-- hier befinden sich alle für Windows via WSl angepassten Dateien aus dem Ordner *preflash*
+- Here you will find all files customized for Windows via WSL from the *preflash* folder